 NOTE: Overdrive will no longer be supported, starting in 2022.
 If you have not already done so, please make the switch to Libby.
 If you need any help with this, please or email the library and we can assist you.

-Click on the link above to download the app for free!
+You can click on the link above to download the app for free or you can find it in Google Play (Android) or the App Store (Apple) to download it onto your phone or tablet.
 You can download it onto almost any sort of device, including laptops, tablets, or smartphones.
-The app can be synched across multiple devices.
+The app can be synced across multiple devices.
 Once you have the app downloaded, you’ll need to complete a few more steps before you can start downloading.